Automatic structural optimization of tree tensor networks: Introduction

 In this work, we propose an iterative algorithm that generates the optimal TTN structures automatically.
 More precisely, in the DMRG-like updating step of tensors, we determine the locally optimal connectivity of the isometry pair among three possible candidates so as to reduce the EE on the bond under consideration.
 (See Fig.\ref{fig:process_2}.)
 During sweeps over the variational TTN wavefunction, a better network structure is thereby generated successively toward the optimal one through local reconnections of auxiliary bonds.
 We apply the algorithm to the inhomogeneous antiferromagnetic Heisenberg spin chain which possesses hierarchical spatial modulation of the interaction constants, and then confirm that the perfect binary tree network emerges automatically.
 Note that the sweeping process of the algorithm can be interpreted as a visualization of the entanglement structure embedded in the TTN.

 The rest of the article is organized as follows.
 We introduce the basic notations in the conventional variational TTN formulation in Sec.~\ref{sec:algorithm}.
 We explain the automatic optimization scheme of the TTN structure in Sec.~\ref{sec:tree_str_opt}.
-In Sec.~\ref{sec:numerics}, we apply the proposed algorithm to a trial system, and check the numerical validity.
+In Sec.~\ref{sec:numerics}, we apply the proposed algorithm to the trial system, and check the numerical validity of the algorithm.
 Sec.~\ref{sec:conc} is devoted to the summary and concluding remarks.